 If your account isn’t requiring much work I will let you know.
 I won’t receive a fee for an account running on auto-pilot.

 You pay Google for ad clicks.
-You will be paying me to manage your account, and separately you will be paying Google for clicks on your ads.
+You will be paying me to manage your account, and separately you will be paying Google for clicks on your ads, plus taxes like GST.

 I am an AdWords specialist.
 I can certainly manage your Bing accounts and Facebook ads as well.
 I am good at ad copy, keyword research, conversion tracking and analysing.